S4NAAA/m_arr/README.md

 # m_arr
 Dynamic array implementation.
 Didn't test it enough

-I'm pretty sure there are cases where it doesn't work for example if you don't use primitive types for the array
+I'm pretty sure there are cases where it doesn't work.
+For example if you don't use primitive types for the array

 # How to use
 Just include the header file.